 The purpose of this work is to create a useful and clear metric to decide when a protein is an actin as opposed to an actin-related protein, an actin-like protein, or some other protein entirely.
 In order to do this, we built a pipeline that we think could be broadly applicable to other actin researchers, but that could also be adapted by protein biologists anywhere who are interested in a specific protein family.
+We hope this tool can serve as a framework for the creation of similar tools for different protein families.

-This list of specific and testable criteria is designed as a starting point for a larger discussion about how we determine the definitions of cytoskeletal proteins.
+This list of specific and testable criteria is designed as a starting point for a larger discussion about how we determine the definitions of cytoskeletal proteins and other proteins.
 How might criteria such as these be applied to cytoskeletal proteins, or even non-cytoskeletal proteins, that are expressed throughout the tree of life?